 While they don't retain the value of an original painting, prints offer an effective and efficient means of reproducing your artwork.
 These reproductions can be sold at a lower price point than the original piece, and are, in many cases, the only way art lovers on a budget can bring home pieces created by favorite artists.
 To create high-quality prints of your own paintings, you'll need access to a high-resolution camera or flatbed scanner, some photo-editing software and a photo-quality printer.

 Reproduce the Image

 Save the new digital reproduction of your painting to your computer and then open it in a comprehensive photo-editing application.
-Professionals typically use Adobe Photoshop for this, but it's unnecessary if you are familiar with something else.
+Professionals typically use Adobe Photoshop for this, but it's not the only option.
+If you are familiar with a different type of software, go ahead and use it to help you make prints of paintings.
 You'll likely only need basic tools to perform minor edits such as cropping, rotating or adjusting the colors.
 Depending on your eventual choice of printer, you may also have to use this software to reformat the saved file or modify its color output settings.

 Test the Output